Tumo has bike riding in her sights after recovering from cataracts

 Tumo, what made you decide to re-learn to ride, after 18 years away from cycling?

-I decided I need to become more healthy and get more in shape and I tried all sorts of things to help lose weight, such as walking and Thai Chi.
+I decided to become more healthy and get more in shape.
+I tried all sorts of things to help lose weight, such as walking and Thai Chi.
 A friend of mine told me about Bike Stop in Darlington, who help adults learn to ride, and I thought, why not!
 As soon as I thought "I'm going to do this", I felt so excited!

 What happened next?